suhasm/dictionary-scrapers/README.md

    A dictionary of Kannada that spans all time periods, published by the Kannaḍa Sāhitya Pariṣattu.
 I'm not sure which edition this data is based on.
    There is also a larger [multi-volume dictionary](https://archive.org/details/dli.language.1017), which has not yet been digitised.
-   Publisher: Kannada Sahitya Parishattu
+   Publisher: Kannada Sahitya Parishattu.
    Editor: G.V.
-Venkatasubbiah (probably, I don't have access to this book) This data has been scraped off [Bharatavani](https://bharatavani.in/dictionary-surf/?did=46&letter=ಅ&start=0&language=Kannada).
+Venkatasubbiah (probably; I don't have access to this book).
+   This data has been scraped off [Bharatavani](https://bharatavani.in/dictionary-surf/?did=46&letter=ಅ&start=0&language=Kannada).
    WorldCat entry [here](http://www.worldcat.org/oclc/1028537088).